QCLabHKU/QNCIDock/README.md

 ## Overview
-A method trained on DLPNO-CCSD(T) dimer interaction energies for quantitively evaluate pication interaction strength and guide docking aromatic ligand into  cationic protein binding pocket.
+A method trained on DLPNO-CCSD(T) dimer interaction energies for quantitatively evaluate pication interaction strength and guide docking aromatic ligand into  cationic protein binding pocket.
-To use our method to perfrom docking, you need to prepare protanated protein in pbd format and ligand intial position in sdf format.
+To use our docking method, you need to prepare the protonated protein in PDB format and the ligand's initial position in SDF format.

 ## Framework overview
 ![Workflow Illustration](workflow_illustration.png)